serbelga/navigation-compose-extended/README.md

 ### Navigate with arguments

-If we are using annotations, we can use the `@NavArgument` annotation in the function parameters as:
+If we are using annotations, we can use the `@NavArgument` annotation in the function parameters:

 ```kotlin
 @NavDestination(